 Who can apply?

-- Training in psychotherapy: Individuals must have completed their psychotherapy training in one of the modalities recognized by SUAP (Serbian Union of Associations for Psychotherapy).
+2) License or certification for the independent psychotherapy practice: Individuals must have completed their psychotherapy training in one of the modalities recognized by SUAP (Serbian Union of Associations for Psychotherapy).

 The application process will consist of the following: